catseye/Treacle/README.markdown

 of information in the tree of terms that relate to the reduction you want to accomplish, they have to be in a bounded distance from, and in a fixed relationship with, each other.
-If some piece is far away, it will have to be brought – *literally* brought! – to bear on the situation, by moving it through the tree through successive "bubbling" rewrites.
+If some piece is far away, it will have to be brought to bear on the situation – *literally* brought, by moving it through the tree through successive "bubbling" rewrites.

 Forest-rewriting eases this by having multiple independent trees: some